 The offshore action is starting to heat up.
-The sailfish bite has been slowing down now that we are nearing the hotter months, and the cold fronts are spacing out.
-Along with the sailfish still hanging around, we are getting good reports of Dolphin AKA Mahi Mahi.
+The sailfish bite will start to pick up.
+Along with the sailfish starting to show in numbers, we are getting good reports of Dolphin AKA Mahi Mahi still hanging around.
 Most are being caught using live bait either drifting them on flat lines or on the kites.
 If you don't have any live baits try trolling small feathers near weed lines, or wherever two currents meet and create a slick on the surface.
 Troll these areas 4-8knts using light colored lures on sunny days, or dark colored lures on overcast days.
+Best bet offshore is to locate debris or flying birds.

 In the same area that we are catching Sails and Dolphins, we have been catching Black Fin Tuna.
 When we drift a few baits on the flat lines we like to leave on line out far from the boat and that is usually the first to get picked off.
 Having a live well full of pilchards is key, and at every drift spot toss a dozen or so out to create a mini school near the boat.
 This technique, entices big fish to come up to your boat and eventually spot your live bait that will be slower then the non hooked pilchards you tossed overboard.
 If your catching bonito's, stay with them as the blackfins usually hang out with them.

 Grouper will be caught on the shallow patches using a chunk of ballyhoo or speedo.
-For deeper grouper, use a knocker rig with enough lead to hold bottom anywhere on a nice reef 45-120ft.
-Use 3-10ft of 60lb Seaguar Flourocarbon leader attached to the main line using a small swivel and on the other end to a 7/0 hook.
+For deeper grouper, use a knocker rig with enough lead to hold bottom anywhere on a nice reef 45-180ft.
+Use 5-15ft of 60lb Seaguar Flourocarbon blue label leader attached to the main line using a small swivel and on the other end to a 7/0 hook.

-Yellowtail snapper fishing will be picking up as well.
+Yellowtail snapper fishing is almost a year round thing here in south Florida.
 Best technique would be to find a nice reef with some current.
 If fishing in the day time, it is recommended to have at least 75lbs of chum and start by dropping two bags over the side.
 Snapper Up and Yellowtail Up are two good types of chum when specifically targeting these species.
 The best tackle would be a small conventional reel with at least 250yrds of 14lb line on a medium action 7ft rod.
 Use small jigs 1/32oz preferably or bare 1/0 hooks and allow the bait to flow back with the chum.

 If you would like to write a report and have it posted on our site please email us at Info@reelteasefishing.com